Transition distribution amplitudes and hard exclusive reactions with baryon number transfer

 The important prediction of the reaction mechanism involving $\pi N$ TDAs and nucleon DAs is the existence of the near-forward and near-backward cross section peaks for the reaction (\ref{p_barp_Jpsi_pi_PANDA}).
 These two peaks are perfectly symmetric in $\bar{p}p$ CMS due to charge conjugation symmetry.
-This is illustrated in Fig.~\ref{Fig_CS_angular_JPsi} by the polar plot presenting the ratio of the cross sections \be \frac{ \frac{d \sigma} {d \Delta^2} (W^2, \Delta_T^2)} {\frac{d \sigma} {d \Delta^2} (W^2, \Delta_T^2=0)} \ee as a function of the CMS pion scattering angle $\theta^*_\pi$ for $W^2=15$~GeV$^2$.
+This is illustrated in Fig.~\ref{Fig_CS_angular_JPsi} by the polar plot presenting the ratio of the cross section to the maximal value of the exactly forward (or exactly backward) $ \theta_\pi^{*}=0^\circ$ ($ \theta_\pi^{*}=180^\circ$) cross-section

+as a function of the CMS scattering pion angle $\theta_\pi^{*}$ for $W^2=15~{\rm GeV}^{2}$.
+The point on this polar plot is characterized by a distance to the origin (ratio of the cross-sections (\ref{Ratio_CS})) and the angle $\theta_\pi^{*}$ counted as the angle between the position vector and the abscissa.
+The form of the plot gives an idea of the shape of the near-forward and near-backward peaks of the cross-section.

 To single the near-forward and the near-backward kinematical regimes of the reaction (\ref{p_barp_Jpsi_pi_PANDA}) the kinematical cut $-1 \, {\rm GeV}^2 \le \Delta^2 \le \Delta_0^2$ is imposed, where $\Delta_0^2$ stands for the minimal value of invariant momentum transfer $t_0$ or $u_0$.
-The left half of the plot corresponds to the near-backward factorization regime and right half of the graph corresponds to the near-forward factorization (see Fig~\ref{Fig_Kinematics_TDAs_JPsi_PANDA}).
-With the dashed lines we show the effect of the kinematical cut $\Delta^2= -1$ GeV$^2$ for the values of the CMS scattering angle.
+The left half of the plot corresponds to the near-backward factorization regime and right half of the graph corresponds to the near-forward factorization (see Fig.~\ref{Fig_Kinematics_TDAs_JPsi_PANDA}).
+With the dashed lines we show the effect of the kinematical cut $\Delta^2= -1~{\rm GeV}^{2}$ for the values of the CMS scattering angle.

-On Fig.~\ref{Fig_CS_Jpsi_W2} we show our estimates of the differential cross section $\frac{d \sigma}{d \Delta^2}$ for the $p \bar{p} \to J/\psi \, \pi^0$ reaction as a function of $W^2$ for $\Delta_T^2=0$ corresponding to exactly forward (or backward) production of a pion.
+In Fig.~\ref{Fig_CS_Jpsi_W2} we show our estimates of the differential cross section $\frac{d \sigma}{d \Delta^2}$ for the $p \bar{p} \to J/\psi \, \pi^0$ reaction as a function of $W^2$ for $\Delta_T^2=0$ corresponding to exactly forward (or backward) production of a pion.
 Our cross section estimates ($\sim 100 \div 300$ pb/GeV$^2$ for $\Delta_T^2=0$) turn to be consistent by the order of magnitude with the corresponding cross sections obtained within the phenomenological analysis of Ref.~\cite{Lin:2012ru}.

 The $\Delta_T^2$ dependence of the cross section in the vicinity of the forward (or backward) $\frac{d \sigma}{d \Delta^2}$ cross section peaks is presented in Fig.~\ref{Fig_CS_Jpsi_DeltaT2} for several values of $W^2$.